8greg8/hcdc/README.md

    tar -xzvf trainval.tar.gz -C pascal_voc/VOCdevkit/VOC2010
    ```

-2. Change `configs/base_pascalparts_person.yaml`, `configs/pascalparts/person_train.yaml`, and `configs/pascalparts/person_val.yaml` according to your use case.
+2. Change `configs/dataset/base_pascalparts_person.yaml`, `configs/dataset/pascalparts/person_train.yaml`, and `configs/dataset/pascalparts/person_val.yaml` according to your use case.
 Run `pascalparts_person_dset.sh` to create `Pascal Parts Person Dataset` in PCMix format.

-3. Run `subset_pascalparts_person.ipynb` notebook to get validation subset.
+3. Run `notebooks/dataset/subset_pascalparts_person.ipynb` notebook to get validation subset.

 #### 4. Merging and Creating Final PCMix Dataset

-1. Open `notebooks/join_to_grmix.ipynb` notebook and update paths according to your use case.
+1. Open `notebooks/dataset/join_to_grmix.ipynb` notebook and update paths according to your use case.
 Run all cells in order to merge all modified datasets into original PCMix Dataset.

 2. Run `tools/grmix_aug.sh` script in order to create PCMix Dataset with offline augmentations.

 #### 5. Inspecting Proper Dataset Creation

-Every dataset created by the above procedure can be inspected using `notebooks/inspect_dset.ipynb` notebook.
-Additionally, *Pascal-Part Person dataset* can be further inspected by using `notebooks/inspect_pascalparts_person_dset.ipynb` and *PCMix dataset* can be inspected by using `notebooks/inspect_grmix_dataset.ipynb` notebook.
+Every dataset created by the above procedure can be inspected using `notebooks/dataset/inspect_dset.ipynb` notebook.
+Additionally, *Pascal-Part Person dataset* can be further inspected by using `notebooks/dataset/inspect_pascalparts_person_dset.ipynb` and *PCMix dataset* can be inspected by using `notebooks/dataset/inspect_grmix_dataset.ipynb` notebook.

 ## Getting Started with the models and API